vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

 *   `zx_mbo_read(mbo) -> (data, handles)`

-    Reads an MBO.
+    Reads from an MBO.
 This reads the entire contents of the MBO.
     (Operations for partial reads will be defined later.)

     This takes an MBO reference, which means either a CallersRef